UC-Davis-molecular-computing/scadnano/README.md

     Exports a file containing DNA sequences.
 A few defaults are available, but it is not very configurable.
 For more advanced control, the Python scripting package can be used to customize how DNA sequences are exported.

     By default the DNA sequences will be output in the same order strands appear in the `.sc` file.
 A few defaults are available to output them in another order based on their 5' or 3' ends' helix index and case offset.

+  * **Export cadnano v2:**
+    Since cadnano's file format is less expressive, certain features may be lost in an export.
+See below for details.

+  * **Export oxDNA:**
+    [oxDNA](https://oxdna.org/) is a program for visualizing 3D structures and doing course-grained kinetic modeling.
+It represents DNA strands by specifying individual positions of each base.
+The oxDNA export function calculates these assuming each DNA helix perfectly matches the geometric parameters specified in the scadnano design, e.g., defaults of 0.332 nm / base pair, helix radius 1 nm, etc.

 * Help